0

 Look for a hook that the release cable attaches to.
 Pull this hook with the pliers and the bonnet should open.
 Take care not to damage the grille as you do this.

-4. Jack up the car
+4. Jack up the car on the side

 If you can't work through the grille, use a trolley jack and axle stands (with the car on solid, level ground, the handbrake on and chocks behind the rear wheels) to raise the front of the car.
 Do NOT use your car's emergency jack.